EdmundYuen/RootSetup/README.md

 3. Search for "bash" and press enter/run bash from cmd prompt.
 Installation will begin.

-4. Refer to https://root.cern/build-prerequisites under Ubuntu 10, 12 , 14 and 16 and install useful packages (may be required for building Root/RooUnfold)
+4. Refer to https://root.cern/build-prerequisites under Ubuntu 10, 12 , 14 and 16 and install useful packages

 ## ROOT for WSL
 1. Choose either to build from source or download the binary (Ubuntu 14 gcc4.8	root_v5.34.36.Linux-ubuntu14-x86_64-gcc4.8.tar.gz)
-	To download binary in bash: "wget https://root.cern.ch/download/root_v5.34.36.Linux-ubuntu14-x86_64-gcc4.8.tar.gz"
+    > To download binary in bash: `wget https://root.cern.ch/download/root_v5.34.36.Linux-ubuntu14-x86_64-gcc4.8.tar.gz`

 2. Instructions for building root are here (https://root.cern/building-root).
-For the binary, simply unpack in desired directory/home (eg. tar -xf filename)
+For the binary, simply unpack in desired directory/home (eg. `tar -xf filename`)

-3. Append the following lines to .bashrc (~/.bashrc) "source [path]/thisroot.sh" and "export DISPLAY=localhost:0" Bash input: 	echo 'source [path]/thisroot.sh' >> ~/.bashrc echo 'export DISPLAY="localhost:0"' >> ~/.bashrc
+3. Append the following lines to .bashrc (~/.bashrc) `source [path]/thisroot.sh` and `export DISPLAY=localhost:0`
+    > Bash input: 	`echo 'source [path]/thisroot.sh' >> ~/.bashrc`

+			`echo 'export DISPLAY="localhost:0"' >> ~/.bashrc`
-	Alternative: navigate to dir containing thisroot.sh and run "source thisroot.sh" then "which thisroot.sh" to determine the right path
+    > Tip: navigate to the dir containing thisroot.sh and run `source thisroot.sh` then `which thisroot.sh` to determine the right path
+    > Alternative: `nano ~/.bashrc` to manually edit the file to include the required two lines above

 4. The machine name needs to be added to /etc/hosts (to fix "unable to resolve localhost").
-	The simplest way is to delete the hosts file and restart bash "rm /etc/hosts".
+    > The simplest way is to delete the hosts file `rm /etc/hosts` and restart bash `exit`.
 The hosts file will be automatically updated.

-5. Restart bash, type "root" and analyse away
+5. Restart bash, type `root` and analyse away